 Marianne's aim as an artist is to combine knowledge and development of tradition.
 Eclectic cellist, her playing style is forged from rich musical experiences in France, USA, Latino America, Spain, and Germany.

-About her studies: after finishing her studies in France (Bordeaux and Lyon), she moved to the USA where she graduated with a Masters Degree and a Performer Diploma from Carnegie Mellon University.
-Marianne was a student of Roland Pidoux, Yvan Chiffoleau, Davis Premo, Anne Williams, and also had the privilege of participating in masterclasses with Mstislav Rostropovitch, YoYo-Ma, Lynn Harrel, Georges Crumb, among other great musicians.
+Her studies: after finishing her studies in France (Bordeaux and Lyon), she moved to the USA where she graduated with a Masters Degree and a Performer Diploma from Carnegie Mellon University.
+Marianne was a student of Roland Pidoux, Yvan Chiffoleau, David Premo, Anne Williams, and also had the privilege of participating in masterclasses with Mstislav Rostropovitch, YoYo-Ma, Lynn Harrel, Georges Crumb, among other great musicians.

-Marianne likes to share and create beautiful memories with the people she loves, she is an avid cook, loves art, nature, meditation, science, origami, running, and is happily addicted to swing dancing.
+Marianne likes to share and create beautiful memories with the people she loves, she is an avid cook, loves art, nature, science, sailing and swing dancing.